asaddi/ComfyUI-YALLM-node/examples/README.md

 ## prompt-optimizer

 Asks the LLM to optimize a prompt by word count while keeping descriptive details.
-Uses the "String Function" node from <https://github.com/pythongosssss/ComfyUI-Custom-Scripts/> in order to prepend some text to the original prompt in order to use it as a system prompt.
+Uses the "Prepend/Append" node in order to prepend some text to the original prompt in order to use it as a system prompt.